 Exposure to moisture can cause them to rust, leaving you with unruly stains on the wall.

-Non-corrosion-resistant nails used instead of stainless steel nails are a major cause of rust stains.
+Understand the Causes Non-corrosion-resistant nails used instead of stainless steel nails are a major cause of rust stains.
 Excessive weathering and sanding can cause the galvanized coating to wear out, which might result in rust stains.

-If the staining is accompanied with mildew, you will have to wash the wall and then sand it, before you apply a layer of primer.
+Things to Remember If the staining is accompanied with mildew, you will have to wash the wall and then sand it, before you apply a layer of primer.

 Remember, excessive exposure to moisture is bad for your home.
 Doing a paint job every few years is necessary to keep both, the interior and exterior walls in supreme condition.
 Doing this will also ensure that you keep any paint-related problems at bay.